Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Rosalian

 The inhabitants of the eastern lands are calm, wise and refined beings.
 Their mastery of tactical warfare, combat of honor and machinations hatched by shadowy hands is matched only by their apparent serenity.

+Rosalians are a highly spiritual, traditional people with strong beliefs and customs.
+Inspired by Asian influences, they integrate meditation, magic, and craftsmanship into their way of life.
+Their society holds erudition and negotiation in high regard, and they are known for their diplomatic skills and depth of knowledge.
+Rosaliens excel in communication and persuasion, often taking on roles as mediators and advisors.
+Respect for history and culture is central to their identity.

 Skills: Meditation, Spellcasting, Negotiation, Erudition, Persuasion, Survival, Craftsmanship, Communication.
 Strong attributes: ?.